Angela was diagnosed with ulcerative colitis17. At 20, she had a colectomy, where they removed her colon.

-Cutting out foods is a common mistake people do that suffer from these diseases and end up restricting their diet so severely, they stop ingesting enough nutrients from food, or rather enough variety of foods.
+Cutting out foods is a common mistake people make that suffer from these diseases and end up restricting their diet so severely, they stop ingesting enough nutrients from food, or rather enough variety of foods.
 By missing certain nutrients, your body may become sicker with these diseases because they lack a foundation to fight against flare-ups.

 Don’t be afraid to try a food that previously caused you problems.
 You may find that it affects your stomach one month, not the next.
 The reason for this is unknown.
 Although if you discover it irritates it after you try to put it back in your diet, there may be a possible food allergy.

 - “Crohn's & Colitis.”
 What Is Crohn's Disease | Causes of Crohn's | Crohn's & Colitis Foundation, www.crohnscolitisfoundation.org/what-are-crohns-and-colitis/diet-and-nutrition/?gclid=Cj0KCQjwxbzdBRCoARIsACzIK2kCyHZKIo50BzwFHGqLKTKLwbc0JiViWYpCG154rpVdxAgGQriONWUaAnQXEALw_wcB.